ARMmbed/mbed-cli/README.md

 ## Installation

-mbed CLImbed CLI is supported on Windows, Linux and Mac OS X. We're keen to learn about your experience with mbed CLI on other operating systems at the [mbed CLI development page](https://github.com/ARMmbed/mbed-cli).
+mbed CLI is supported on Windows, Linux and Mac OS X. We're keen to learn about your experience with mbed CLI on other operating systems at the [mbed CLI development page](https://github.com/ARMmbed/mbed-cli).

 ### Requirements